Skip to main content

 A building maintenance checklist is a structured form used to inspect and document the condition of a building's key systems and areas.
 It covers the building structure, roof, plumbing, electrical, HVAC, fire safety, common areas, grounds and exterior.
 The checklist ensures nothing is missed during routine inspections, helps identify issues before they become costly repairs, and provides documented evidence of ongoing building care for compliance, insurance and tenant obligations.

-Benefits of using a building maintenance checklist
+Benefits of using this building maintenance checklist

 • Prevent costly repairs: catch small issues before they become major problems.
 A leaking pipe found early costs far less to fix than water damage to walls and ceilings.